Happy Valentine’s day, everybody!

 Serotonin, which can increase the dependence toward our beloved one.
 It is known as the “happiness hormone”.
 The release of serotonin makes us feel good, so we invest time and effort to keep up this positive feeling and therefore we stay in the relationship.

-Endorphins, which can a feeling of calm, relieves pain and reduces stress.
+Endorphins, gives a feeling of calm, relieves pain and reduces stress.
 It is produced when the “honeymoon phase” is over, more or less after 2 years into the relationship.

 Love is a complex and extremely regulated event and all these compounds help us to create and maintain relationships.
 But, remember, chemistry is not everything.
 Culture, circumstances, effort and respect are equally important elements for the success of a relationship.